 The Rotman School strategy area launched its new book: Survive and Thrive: Winning Against Strategic Threats to Your Business.
-In one of the 4 short talks launching the book, GATE director, Sarah Kaplan, spoke on the challenges of achieving gender diversity in your business on November 7, 2017.
+In one of the 4 short talks launching the book, GATE director, Sarah Kaplan, spoke about the challenges of achieving gender diversity in your business on November 7, 2017.

-In it, she talks about how lack of attention to diversity issues can lead to important challenges to businesses including law suits, reputational damage and struggles in the war for talent.
+In it, she talks about how lack of attention to diversity issues can lead to important challenges to businesses including lawsuits, reputational damage and struggles in the war for talent.
 She highlights four actions individuals and organizations can do to invest in equality: sponsoring (not just mentoring); enrolling and engaging to build support in the organization; increasing transparency of information on recruiting, pay and promotions; and monitoring people and holding them accountable.

 The full chapter is available here.

 From Volkswagen to BP, from Blackberry to Bombardier, from United Airlines to Equifax, businesses — large and small — face threats to their survival.
 These worries keep corporate leaders awake and night.
 Is there anything businesses can do about it?